youssef-mansor/TheAgentCompany/servers/gitlab/README.md

 `docker container prune; docker image rm servers-gitlab`.

 As you can see, the steps 1-3 essentially do a data conversion, transforming data from an external source (GitHub) to GitLab proprietary format.
-In the future, we will provide a script that helps you do the above steps programmatically.
+You could leverage `github2gitlab.py` to automate steps 1 & 2.
+Unfortunately, GitLab does not provide API to export to local disks, so you have to do step 3 manually.